Alert Level: ADVISORY, Color Code: YELLOW

 Current Aviation Color Code: YELLOW

 Activity Summary: Mauna Loa Volcano is not erupting.
-Rates of deformation and seismicity have not changed significantly in the past week.
+Rates of deformation and seismicity have not changed significantly over the past week and remain above long-term background levels.

 Background: Mauna Loa is the largest active volcano on our planet, rising gradually to 4,170 m (13,681 ft) above sea level.
 Its long submarine flanks descend an additional 5 km (3 mi) below sea level to the ocean floor.
 The ocean floor directly beneath Mauna Loa is, in turn, depressed by the volcano's great mass another 8 km (5 mi).
 This places Mauna Loa's summit about 17 km (56,000 ft) above its base.
 The enormous volcano covers half of the Island of Hawaiʻi.